What does “tsubasa” mean in Japanese?

 - tsubasa – 翼 (つばさ) : a noun meaning ‘wing’ in Japanese.
 This can also work as plural.
 Learn more about Japanese plural.

-Basically, this kanji character is pronounced “tsubasa” and means ‘wing’ or ‘wings’ in Japanese.
+Basically, this kanji character is pronounced “tsubasa” and refers to wings in Japanese.
 In the industrial field, however, it is often pronounced “yoku” instead.
 In this case, it means ‘airfoil’, ‘aerofoil’, or ‘vane’.
-So, we need to use a proper pronunciation depending on the field where the word is used.
+So, we need to use a proper pronunciation depending on the situation.
 Learn more about Japanese pronunciations.

 Example #1: how to say “wings” in Japanese